In this post I will show you how I renovated this beautiful 90 year old house, my old house!

-Before this current house, we lived in a 90-year-old tiny tudor house.
-This was about 10 years ago.
+Before my current house, we lived in a 90-year-old tiny tudor house.

 It had all the character and charm you would expect to see in any 90-year-old home.